 Diomede is populated by about 70 indigenous Alaskans, some of the hardiest individuals on Earth.
 There’s a wealth of history and stories to be told about this village, but its future is being threatened.
 As climate change continues to disrupt the Bering Strait ecosystem, margins of survival for these subsistence hunters are growing thinner.
 We’ve set out to explore how this community perseveres through immense change, despite the social and cultural consequences.

 About the Project

 At every opportunity during our project we’ll find places to give back, buying carbon offsets for all our travel, donating proceeds to relevant non-profits, and supporting the community at the center of it all.
-We intend to incorporate as a registered 501(c)(3) non-profit, both so we can accept tax-deductible contributions, and ensure all our proceeds make a difference on the island.
-Finally, we aim to work closely with the tribe, including native advisers at every stage of production to ensure our information is accurate and nuanced.
+We’re a member of 1% of the Planet, meaning 1% of all our revenue goes towards environmental causes.
+Finally, we aim to work closely with the tribe and indigenous community, including native advisers and producers at every stage of production to ensure our approach is accurate and supportive.

 Connor is an expressive director and prolific cinematographer.
 He fell in love with documentaries as a method of advocacy, using film to give people a voice and tell stories before they’re over.
 Since our first trip he’s worked to deepen his relationships with the Diomeders, building trust with our key subjects.
 As a veteran behind the camera, he’s serving as our Director of Photography on our tiny crew.

-Jackson founded and runs Postscript Media, the production company representing Diomede.
+Jackson founded and runs Lunation Lab, the production company representing Diomede.
 He brings a lifetime of experience in the outdoors, meaning he can produce for the challenges of shooting in a hostile climate.
 On our trips, he’s working as our photographer and producer.
 As EP, he’ll guide the film towards mass appeal, ensuring its message reaches as many people as possible.